flutter/flutter/specs/style.md

-has a renderNode, and that renderNode has an ownerLayoutManager with autoreap=false, then before actually removing the node, the node's renderNode should be marked isGhost=true, and the relevant StyleDeclarationList should be flattened and the values stored on the RenderNode for use later.
+has a renderNode, and that renderNode has an ownerLayoutManager with autoreap=false, then before actually removing the node, the node's renderNode should be marked isGhost=true, and the relevant ElementStyleDeclarationList should be flattened and the values stored on the RenderNode's overrideStyles for use later.
+(Or we can just clone the StyleDeclarations directly without flattening.
+That would probably be faster.)

 When an Element is to be removed from its parent, regardless of the above, the node's renderNode attribute should be nulled out.